-Melissa Louie, Kahahxstahlas, is a Citizen of the Tla’amin Nation (Coast Salish peoples) located north of Powell River, BC and also has family ties to the Okanagan (Syilx) peoples of the Penticton Band.
+I am a Citizen of the Tla’amin Nation (Coast Salish peoples) located north of Powell River, BC and also have family ties to the Okanagan (Syilx) peoples of the Penticton Band.

-Melissa holds a BA in Criminal Justice from UCFV and an LLB from UBC Faculty of Law, and has worked with Morgan and Associates since 2007.
-Prior to pursuing a legal career, Melissa worked with a number of First Nations participating in treaty negotiations, including with her own Nation as a member of Tla’amin Nation’s treaty negotiation team.
-Further, Melissa worked with her Nation through-out the treaty implementation process (including assisting in the drafting of the Tla’amin Constitution, setting up the Government structure and drafting a number of key laws and regulations).
-Since becoming a lawyer in 2008, Melissa acknowledges and has deep gratitude for opportunities to work closely with, and learn from knowledgeable, respectful and committed clients.
-Over the course of her career, Melissa has developed broad and practical experience in providing legal and strategic policy advice on a wide range of treaty-related and Aboriginal title and rights issues.
-In addition, Melissa has relevant experience working at the international-level to advance Indigenous rights through United Nations mechanisms by supporting the former North American representative to the United Nations Permanent Forum on the Rights of Indigenous Peoples.
+I hold a BA in Criminal Justice from UCFV and an LLB from UBC Faculty of Law, and have worked with Morgan and Associates since 2007.
+Prior to pursuing a legal career, I worked with a number of First Nations participating in treaty negotiations, including with my own Nation as a member of Tla’amin Nation’s treaty negotiation team.
+Further, I worked with my Nation throughout the treaty implementation process (including assisting in the drafting of the Tla’amin Constitution, setting up the Government structure and drafting a number of key laws and regulations).
+Since becoming a lawyer in 2008, I acknowledge and have deep gratitude for opportunities to work closely with, and learn from knowledgeable, respectful and committed clients.
+Over the course of my career, I have developed broad and practical experience in providing legal and strategic policy advice on a wide range of treaty-related and Aboriginal title and rights issues.
+In addition, I have relevant experience working at the international level to advance Indigenous rights through United Nations mechanisms by supporting the former North American representative to the United Nations Permanent Forum on the Rights of Indigenous Peoples.

 I entered law with the strong belief that law can be a tool to improve the world.
 My legal education and practice have focused on Aboriginal, environmental, and public international law.
 My education in legal pluralism and the innovative ways countries across the globe are maneuvering multiple legal systems has led me to focus my practice on supporting First Nations in the recognition and protection of their title, rights, and culture, and the incorporation of indigenous laws and Aboriginal governance as part of the ever-growing Canadian legal fabric.